Meet the Ma family: How millennials are changing the way China thinks about money

 While their spending and borrowing is an opportunity for lenders, brands and economic growth, it is also a risk as they add to China's fast-growing debt.

 Right now, Ma has a safety net - well-heeled and doting parents who can pick up the tab.
-He lives in a one-bed flat in Chinese-controlled Lhasa, the administrative capital of the Tibet Autonomous region.
+He lives in a one-bed flat in Lhasa, the capital of China's Tibet region.
 His parents are in nearby Shannan.

 "I'll generally turn to mum and dad.
 They've always been able to help me financially," said Ma.
 In May, he asked his parents for financial support to open a restaurant.
 "I just need to ask and they'll give me (money)."